 Brachyscome Growth and Care Guide

+Brachyscome, commonly known as Swan River Daisy, is a compact, free-flowering plant valued for its soft, daisy-like blooms and finely textured foliage.
+Native to Australia, it thrives in warm conditions and produces an abundance of flowers over a long season, especially in spring and summer.
 This Plant Guide covers everything you need to know about growing and caring for Brachyscome, from ideal sunlight and watering to spacing and seasonal performance.
 Whether you’re planting it as a filler in mixed containers or showcasing it on its own, proper care ensures dense growth and long-lasting blooms.

-Shop Brachyscome Online – We Ship Premium Plants to Your Door!
+Shop Brachyscome Online!
+We Ship Premium Plants to Your Door.

-By: Reggie Meehan (01/06/2026)
+By: Reggie Meehan (1/6/2026) - Last Updated (2/6/2026)

 Introduction to Brachyscome (Swan River Daisy)